-The above list includes ALL F functions that an MTH PS3 engine could have.
+The list on page 34 includes ALL F functions that an MTH PS3 engine could have.
 You are free to change any of the above listed items to any F function position, 1-28.
 For example, if you your engine came from the factory without a smoke unit but you added one at a later date you could swap out any of the F functions, 1-28, for the Smoke On/Off and the Smoke Volume.